hannahmetzler/hannahmetzler.github.io/cv.md

 ### Professional Associations

-* Women in Science – an Interdisciplinary Association - [WISIA](http://www.wisia.at/)
+* Vice president of Women in Science – an Interdisciplinary Association - [WISIA](http://www.wisia.at/)
 * *Open Science*:
     - Society for the Improvement of Psychological Science - [SIPS](https://improvingpsych.org)
     - Institute for Globally Distributed Open Research and Education - [IGDORE][IGDORE]
-    - Graz Open Science Initiative - [GOSI](https://twitter.com/GrazOpenScience)
-* Effective Altruism [community Austria](https://effectivealtruism.at/unser-team): A social movement that uses evidence and reason to do the most good - [Effective Altruism Global](https://www.effectivealtruism.org)
+* Board member of Effective Altruism [community Austria](https://effectivealtruism.at/unser-team): A social movement that uses evidence and reason to do the most good - [Effective Altruism Global](https://www.effectivealtruism.org)